 Persons registered as women with the National Health Service will still be routinely invited to cervical screening; if one does not wish to receive the invitation, one must contact the own general practitioner who can delete the name from the list of people invited to this screening.

-People between the ages of 25 and 64 registered as men with the National Health Service will not receive an invitation for screening.
+People registered as men with the National Health Service will not receive an invitation for screening.
 However, for assigned female at birth people who have not undergone hysterectomy, it is advisable to consider undergoing the test, especially if the cervical screening results were not previously normal.
 If this is the case, one should contact own general practitioner to be able to undergo the test.

 It is important to always feel treated with respect for one's dignity.
 If cervical screening worries you, talk to your general practitioner or other referring physician.